k2matu/philosophers/README.md

 # Philosophers
-The Philosophers project simulates a classic problem involving multiple philosophers sitting around a table with a bowl of spaghetti and forks.
-The goal is to manage their eating, thinking, and sleeping behaviors using threading and synchronization.
+The Philosophers project simulates a classic problem involving multiple philosophers sitting around a table with a bowl of spaghetti and one fork each.
+The goal is to manage their eating, thinking, and sleeping behaviors using **threading** and synchronization.

 Philosophers alternate between eating, thinking, and sleeping.
 Each philosopher needs two forks (one on their left and one on their right) to eat.